rehypejs/rehype-raw/readme.md

 </div>
 ```

-And our module `example.js` looks as follows:
+…and our module `example.js` looks as follows:

 ```js
 import {read} from 'to-vfile'